fferflo/einx/docs/source/gettingstarted/einsteinnotation.rst

     einx traces the backend calls made for a given operation and just-in-time compiles them into a regular Python function using Python's
     `exec() <https://docs.python.org/3/library/functions.html#exec>`_.
-When the function is called with the same signature of arguments, the compiled function is reused and therefore incurs no additional overhead other than for cache lookup (see :doc:`Performance </gettingstarted/performance>`)
+When the function is called with the same signature of arguments, the compiled function is reused and therefore incurs no additional overhead other than for cache lookup (see :doc:`Just-in-time compilation </gettingstarted/jit>`)

 .. _axiscomposition: